 This beloved F&V project requires lots of planning, coordination, and teamwork.
 Reading to the children is the highlight, but would not be possible without…

-- Collaborating with the Ocean City Free Public Library (OCFPL)…Children’s Librarian, Leslie Clarke & F&V member, Pam Hepner, select books (3 different titles for each grade & Head Start)
+- Collaborating with the Ocean City Free Public Library (OCFPL)…Children’s Librarian, Leslie Clarke & F&V member, Kathleen Woodring, select books (different titles for each grade & Head Start)